Blog

 1. Character

-• No debts to the government (taxes, NHS, etc.).
+• Have no debts to the government (tax, NHS debt, etc.).

 2. Integration